LLNL/zfp/docs/source/directions.rst

   for read-write access, where each thread has exclusive ownership of a portion of the array.

+- **Variable-rate arrays**.  |zfp| currently supports only fixed-rate compressed arrays, which wastes bits in smooth regions with little information content while too few bits may be allocated to accurately preserve sharp features such as shocks and material interfaces, which tend to drive the physics in numerical simulations.
+Two candidate solutions have been identified for read-only and read-write access to variable-rate arrays with very modest storage overhead.
+These arrays will support both fixed precision and accuracy.

 - **Array operations**.  |zfp|'s compressed arrays currently support basic indexing and initialization, but lack essential features such as shallow and deep copies, slicing, views, etc.  Work is underway to address these